-You can view details about every dimension in the database in table format in the Modeler.
-Click Open dimensions on the database card at the Modeler Start page:
+You can view details about every dimension within a database, in table format, in the Modeler.
+Click Open dimensions on the database card on the Modeler Start page:

-Dimensions are grouped by type (if assigned).
-You can also see the number of elements and distribution levels for each dimension; the cubes that contain the dimension; and the number of groups have non-default rights assigned for the dimension elements:
+The content of Dimensions will be displayed.
+You can see the number of elements and distribution levels for each dimension; the cubes which contain the dimension; and the number of groups which have non-default rights assigned for the dimension elements:

 To assign a type, open the dimension in the Modeler, go to Advanced and select the type from the drop-down list.
 The following options are available:

 - Versions – the elements of this dimension represent data sets such as Actual, Budget, or Forecast.
 They have different origins, such as source systems or planning processes.

 - Time – the elements of this dimension represent a time unit, such as day, month, quarter or year, and aggregations thereof.
 Once selected, this option enables the Time Editor, which allows you to maintain the time dimensions.

 - Business – the elements of this dimension represent values broken down in hierarchies, displaying how a company organizes its business.
 Common business dimensions are Regions, Companies, Cost Centers, Products, or Customers.
 Dimensions that have been assigned this type can be changed back to “No type assigned.”

 - Accounts – the elements of this dimension represent ledger accounts, as used by accounting, or similar concepts such as reporting positions or planning items.
 The hierarchy in an account dimension (also known as a chart of accounts) uses factors for a meaningful aggregation.
 For example, the factor -1 is used in Profit = Income – Expenses.
 The factor 0 is used in Total Revenue = Services + Sold Products + Other Revenue + (0* Thereof Interest Revenue).

 Note: The list of accounts and its hierarchy are subject to maintenance and can vary over time to reflect changes in the business process.